kevinpt/opbasm/doc/rst/tutorial.rst

   4. Temporary values (never preserved)
   5. Special purpose values (globals)

 By default all registers are general purpose and can be used interchangeably.
 The PicoBlaze assembly syntax includes a :ref:`inst-namereg` directive that can rename a register.
-With this you can give more meaningful names to commonly used registers.
+You can then give more meaningful names to commonly used registers.
 It is also useful to protect registers you've reserved for a special purpose from being accidentally overwritten by other code.

 Here is one possible register usage convention: